Maintaining $\mathsf{CMSO}_2$ properties on dynamic structures with bounded feedback vertex number: Overview

+Note that the statement of Theorem~\ref{thm:forests} matches (the colored version of) the statement of Theorem~\ref{thm:main-graph-promise} for $k=0$ and should be considered standard, see e.g.~\cite{CohenT97, Frederickson98} for similar results.
+In fact, a~work of Bodlaender~\cite{Bodlaender93a} implies Theorem~\ref{thm:forests} above and even extends it to the setting of dynamic graphs of treewidth at most $2$.
+This work implements the data structure of Theorem~\ref{thm:forests} via a~different dynamic tree data structure, adapted from the parallel tree contraction algorithm by Miller and Reif~\cite{DBLP:journals/acr/MillerR89} and similar in design to topology trees of Frederickson~\cite{DBLP:journals/siamcomp/Frederickson85,DBLP:journals/siamcomp/Frederickson97,DBLP:journals/jal/Frederickson97}.
+Bodlaender then amends his data structure to additionally support \emph{cactus graphs} -- graphs with all simple cycles being pairwise edge-disjoint -- and proceeds to show that graphs of treewidth $2$ \emph{interpret} in cactus graphs, and this interpretation can be maintained efficiently under edge updates.
+Unfortunately, his approach does not seem to apply to graphs of larger treewidth, or even graphs of sufficiently large feedback vertex number.

-Note that the statement of Theorem~\ref{thm:forests} matches (the colored version of) the statement of Theorem~\ref{thm:main-graph} for $k=0$.
-Curiously, we are not aware of this result existing already in the literature, despite the naturality of the problem.
-We remark that maintaining $\MSO$ queries over dynamic forests has been considered in the databases literature, see~\cite{Niewerth18} and references therein, however under a different (and somewhat orthogonal) set of allowed updates.
+The problem of maintenance of $\MSO$ queries over dynamic forests has also been considered in the databases literature, see~\cite{Niewerth18} and references therein, however under a different (and somewhat orthogonal) set of allowed updates.

 \paragraph*{The data structure of Alman et al.~\cite{AlmanMW20}.} Our goal now is to lift Theorem~\ref{thm:forests} to the case of $k>0$.
 For this we rely on the approach of Alman et al.~\cite{AlmanMW20} for monitoring the feedback vertex number, which is based on a sparsity-based strategy that is standard in parameterized complexity, see e.g.~\cite[Section~3.3]{platypus}.